sagemath/sagewiki_to_gh-2022-10-10/days79.md

 For people that want to extend their stay before/after the workshop, Abraham Hostel is a very good choice of hotel/hostel downtown, close to the tram line and 10 minutes walk to the old city.

 [[https://abrahamhostels.com/jerusalem/|Abraham Hostel Jerusalem]]

+== Practical informations ==

+=== Get to Jerusalem ===

+The principal international airport in Israel is Tel Aviv Airport (TLV) located 55km from Jerusalem.

+It is possible to get to Jerusalem from the airport:

+-with a licenced taxi (beige colored with black), just exit the airport and turn left.
+It costs around 250-300NIS.
+-with a shared taxi (mini-van) called "sherut", just exit the airport and turn right.
+It costs 64NIS.
+No need of reservation, but it leaves once the van is full.
+Tell to the driver "Givat Ram Campus, Beit Belgia".

+Prior to the workshop we will try to organize us to coordinate taxis if possible.